oddbird/oddsite/STYLEGUIDE.md

 were covered in this post that would help the reader find a related article.
 - Adding tags when you are finished writing might result in cleaner and more accurate tags.
+- Posts that talk about sponsorship should include the ``community`` tag.